 - a.
+Look for sample preparation errors, e.g., added internal standard, specimen, etc. - b.
 Check to make sure that the hardware is functioning properly.
+Check for leaks and clogs on the UHPLC or the robotic liquid handler. - c.
+Check the calibrations of the pipettes and robotic liquid handler. - d.
+Check for proper gas flow from the nitrogen generator. - e.
+Check the autosampler for evidence of correct sample injections.
+Check statistical repeatability of multiple injections. - f.
+Check column for adequate separation. - g.
+Run standards to see if the molecular ion is detected. - h.
+Determine if the mass spectrometer sensitivity is adequate by evaluation ion counts the equilibration solution. - i.
 Make sure the mass spectrometer calibrations are proper.
-Run 1, 3, 6 polytyrosine solution to check the instrument calibration.
-Determine if the mass spectrometer sensitivity is adequate. - b.
-Run standards to see if the molecular ion is detected. - c.
-Check for proper gas flow from the nitrogen generator. - d.
-Check the autosampler for evidence of correct sample injections.
-Check statistical repeatability of multiple injections. - e.
-Check column for adequate separation. - f.
-Look for sample preparation errors, e.g., added internal standard, specimen, etc. - g.
-Check the calibrations of the pipettes and robotic liquid handler.

-- h.
-If the steps outlined above do not result in correction of the "out of control" values for QC materials, consult the supervisor for other appropriate corrective actions. - i.
+Run 1,3,6 polytyrosine solution to check the instrument calibration. - j.
+If the steps outlined above do not result in correction of the "out of control" values for QC materials, consult the supervisor for other appropriate corrective actions. - k.
 Do not report analytical results for runs not in statistical control.